krkv/downtime/README.md

 downtime
 ========

-A simple Java program that tracks the website status.
+A simple Java program that tracks website status.

 Program works in command line mode.